 Textile Center and its home state of Minnesota are at the center of one of the most vibrant fiber art scenes in the nation.
 We invite you to join us virtually during the last week of February 2021 for Fiber Art for All, a festive week of virtual activities chaired by Karen Weiberg and hosted by Textile Center’s Board of Directors that will celebrate one of America’s most enduring and popular art forms.

 The centerpiece of Fiber Art for All was Fiber Art from A to Z, a juried auction featuring a wide range of fiber art, wearables, home goods, tools and supplies, making/learning experiences, and donated collectibles showcasing artists from around the nation.
-The call for entries is now open, and will close Monday, January 18, 2021 (see next tab for additional information).
-The auction will open at 12 noon, Sunday, February 21, 2021, and will close 8 pm, Saturday, February 27, 2021.
 The auction will raise funds to support Textile Center programs, as well as provide income for participating artists during this challenging time of the COVID-19 pandemic.

 In addition to the auction, the Fiber Art for All week showcased a variety of Textile Center online programs including artists talks, workshops, and special conversation sessions featuring auction artists.
-The program line up will be announced in early January 2021.
+View the event lineup below.